 In the News and Beyond

-Chloë Moore of Southside Community Farm sits in on RJC’s Radio Hour to talk with Mike Holmes about food apartheid, the obstacles of running a community farm, and fears of climate change from a farmer’s perspective.
+Chloë Moore of Southside Community Farm sits in on RJC’s Radio Hour to talk with Mike Holmes about food sovereignty, the challenges and joys of running a community farm, and climate resilience from a farmer’s perspective.

 Asheville Citizen-Times